cse210-fa24-group1/cse210-fa24-group1/README.md

 # Expense Tracker
 Welcome to the Group 1 - Agile Avengers project!
 For our project, we decided to build an intuitive and user-friendly expense tracker application that allows users to moniter, analyze, and control their expenses and budget.
 This app aims to promote better financial habits by offering personalized insights into their expenses, monthly and weekly reports, and ultimately helping users make informed financial decisions.

-This project was built on top of the following existing codebase: [Expense_Tracker_VanillaJS](https://github.com/MidhaTahir/Expense_Tracker_VanillaJS/tree/master).
+This project was built on top of the following existing codebase: [Expense_Tracker_VanillaJS](https://github.com/MidhaTahir/Expense_Tracker_VanillaJS/tree/master)

+To see our JSDocs, click on the link here: [JS Docs](https://cse210-fa24-group1.github.io/cse210-fa24-group1/)

 # Overview
 Our project mainly contains 3 groups of pages: user authentication pages (login/create user/forget password), the home page where the user can see and edit their current expenses, and the summary visualizations page where the user can see a more detailed expense history in graphical form.